securityfirst/tent-content/contents_ru/travel/kidnapping/expert/make-a-plan.md

 [Title]: # (Составить план)
 [Order]: # (15)

-*   Make a pla
-.
-Will you
-egotiate directly with the kid appers, if that is possible?
-Or will you appoi t a i termediary?
-(A trusted i termediary is ofte thought preferable, to give time for decisio
+*   Make a plan.
+Will you negotiate directly with the kidnappers, if that is possible?
+Or will you appoint an intermediary?
+(A trusted intermediary is often thought preferable, to give time for decision-makers to consider their responses to any messages from the kidnappers.)
--makers to co
-sider their respo
-ses to a
-y messages from the kid
-appers.)
-*   Decide whether to call i
- specialist advice, either from the police or from a reputable compa y specialisi g i hostage egotiatio
-s.
-It may help if co
-tact has bee
- made with such a compa
-y before a
-y kid
-ap occurs.
-If you are
-ot sure that you have the
-ecessary expertise to ha
-dle a kid
-appi
-g, specialist advice from a reputable compa y is stro gly recomme ded.
-*   Allocate the
-ecessary resources - huma
-, fi
-a
-cial a
-d other - to e
-sure that your pla
- has the best possible cha
-ce of success
+*   Decide whether to call in specialist advice, either from the police or from a reputable company specialising in hostage negotiations.
+It may help if contact has been made with such a company before any kidnap occurs.
+If you are not sure that you have the necessary expertise to handle a kidnapping, specialist advice from a reputable company is strongly recommended.
+*   Allocate the necessary resources - human, financial and other - to ensure that your plan has the best possible chance of success